-Child-friendly environment: includes attention to environmental child safety [e.g. covered wall plugs, child-proof locked cupboards, etc], area set aside for play and health professionals able to respond to the needs of the young child and family1.
+Child-friendly environment: includes attention to environmental child safety [e.g. covered wall plugs, child-proof locked cupboards, etc.], area set aside for play and health professionals able to respond to the needs of the young child and family1.

-Child/family-centred care: includes recognition that each child/ adolescent's family is the constant in her or his life, facilitation of child/adolescent/ family and health professional collaboration in health care, respect for child/adolescent's/family's individuality and encouraging the design of health care delivery systems that are accessible and responsive to child/adolescent/ family needs [http://www.familycenteredcare.org].
+Child/family-centred care: includes recognition that each child/adolescent's family is the constant in her or his life, facilitation of child/adolescent/ family and health professional collaboration in health care, respect for child's/adolescent's/family's individuality and encouraging the design of health care delivery systems that are accessible and responsive to child's/adolescent's/family's needs2.